 How to Become a Teaching Assistant

-What qualification do I need to become a Teaching Assistant?
+What qualifications do I need to become a Teaching Assistant?

-The most useful qualifications to a potential Teaching Assistant will generally include some form of work placement, allowing you to practice as you learn.
+The most useful qualifications for a potential teaching assistant will generally include some form of work placement, allowing you to practice as you learn.
 Here are a few qualifications that can help you towards becoming a teaching assistant:

 - Level 2 Award in Support Work in Schools

 - Level 2 Certificate in Supporting Teaching and Learning in Schools

 - Level 3 Award in Supporting Teaching and Learning in Schools

 - Level 3 Certificate in Supporting Teaching and Learning in Schools